Short-handed

-Short-handed is a term used in ice hockey and several related sports, including water polo, and refers to having fewer skaters (players) on the ice during play, as a result of a penalty.
+Short-handed is a term used in ice hockey and several related sports, including water polo, and refers to having fewer players on the ice during play, as a result of a penalty.
 The player removed from play serves the penalty in the penalty box for a set amount of time proportional to the severity of the infraction.
 If a goaltender commits a minor infraction, another player who was on the ice at the time of the penalty serves, often but not necessarily the team captain.

 The penalized team is said to be on the penalty kill, abbreviated as "PK" for recording purposes, while their players are in the penalty box.
 The opposing team is usually referred to as having an "advantage" until the penalized player returns to play.
 This situation is often called a power play for the opposing team.
 The advantage largely comes from having an additional player, making it impossible for the short-handed team to defend every player one-on-one and, in the event the short-handed team is making an offensive run, the team on the power play can double-team one of the short-handed team's players while still covering everyone else.

 The short-handed team has one advantage during a power play: it is free to ice the puck without the play being stopped and thus can change lines at roughly the same intervals as during five-on-five play.
 This advantage can also be exploited by skaters with enough speed and offensive skill: without the threat of icing, breakaways can be more safely attempted, which opens the opportunity for short-handed goals.
 However, two governing bodies have enforced icing on power plays, thus putting the short-handed team at an even stronger disadvantage: